SreekanthGudisi/GitHubUserAndFollowers/README.md

 2. TableView Delegate Design pattern

-     By using TableView heightForRowAt
+     By using heightForRowAt method

 3. TextField Delegate Design pattern

-     By using below methods,
+     By using this textFieldShouldReturn method
-            a) textFieldShouldReturn
-            b) textFieldDidBeginEditing
-            c) textFieldDidEndEditing